OSGeo/gdal/gdal/doc/source/development/rfc/rfc46_gdal_ogr_unification.rst

    longer a list of drivers.
 The Open(), OpenShared(), ReleaseDataSource(), DeregisterDriver() and AutoLoadDrivers() methods are removed from the class.
 This change can have impact on C++ code.
-   A few adaptations in OGR utilities have been done to accomodate for those changes.
+   A few adaptations in OGR utilities have been done to accommodate for those changes.
 The RegisterDriver() API has been kept for legacy OGR drivers and it automatically sets SetMetadataItem( GDAL_DCAP_VECTOR, "YES" ).
 The GetDriverCount(), GetDriver() and GetDriverByName()